 GUIDELINES FOR APPLICANTS

-The Trustees have, for some years, grouped appeals and grants for statistical purposes in 22 categories.
+The Trustees have, for many years, grouped appeals and grants for statistical purposes in 22 categories.
 These are set out below, with an indication by each as to whether or not they are priority areas of interest at present.